spacemit-com/bianbu-docs/en/development/kernel_compile.md

 export LOCALVERSION=""
 ```

-Generate default configuration:
+Generate the default configuration:

 ```shell
 make k1_defconfig
 ```

-If you need to compile the PREEMPT_RT real-time kernel for the bl-v2.0.y branch, please first update the source code to commit `3ac79a6dd update rt defconfig` or a later version, and then apply the patch and generate configuration, skip if not:
+If you need to build the **PREEMPT_RT real-time kernel** for the `bl-v2.0.y` branch, first update the source tree to commit `3ac79a6dd update rt defconfig` or any later version.
+Then apply the RT patch and generate the configuration.
+If not required, you can skip this step:

 ```shell
 patch -p1 < rt-linux/*.patch
 make k1_rt_defconfig
 ```

-Modify configuration, skip if not needed:
+Modify the configuration if needed; otherwise, you may skip this step:

 ```shell
 make menuconfig
 ```

-To save the modified configuration:
+Save the modified configuration:

 ```shell
 make savedefconfig